sleak-lbl/weekly-emails/items/fedid.md

-### NERSC Federated Identity Pilot Begins Today!
+### NERSC Federated Identity Pilot Has Begun!

-Starting today, Berkeley Lab staff can now follow a one-time process to link their Lab identity to their NERSC identity, then subsequently use their Lab credentials to log into resources such as Iris, ServiceNow, and the NERSC web site.
+Berkeley Lab staff can now follow a one-time process to link their Lab identity to their NERSC identity, then subsequently use their Lab credentials to log into resources such as Iris, ServiceNow, and the NERSC web site.